May 13, 2014 by Paul G. | Migrated, Shield Security

 You should use the process outlined here to regain access to the plugin.
 It will disable the plugin features without disabling the whole plugin itself.

-While the features are disabled, including the admin access system, then you can open up the Security Admin module and set a new PIN.
+While the features are disabled, including the admin access system, then you can open up the Security Admin system configuration and set a new PIN.
 Just save the settings and turn the plugin back on by removing the file you created earlier.

 Suggestions, Ideas and Feedback